 90° along the coastal strip,

-upcoast winds, geared to high-hit, shift on Ekman Drive,
+NNW downcoast winds, geocoded to shift on Ekman Drive,

-draw surface waters seaward from the continental shelf.
+draw surface waters —W— off the continental shelf.

 Colder, nutrient-rich layers rise to fill the void,